 Mosquito-Borne Illness

-During or after a natural disaster, there may be more mosquitos around.
-Using insect repellent is an important way to help protect against infections spread by mosquitoes.
-Some infections that can be spread by mosquitos include:
+During or after a natural disaster, there may be more mosquitoes around.
+Using insect repellent correctly is important to help protect against infections spread by mosquitoes, such as

 Insect Repellent